bootstrap-vue-next/bootstrap-vue-next/CONTRIBUTING.md

 pnpm dev
 ```

 Only pnpm is allowed, attempting to run any other package manager tool will cause a warning error.
-View pnpm installation [here](https://pnpm.io/installation)
+View pnpm installation at <https://pnpm.io/installation>

 Finally, after you have made sufficient changes and you are ready to publish your changes to the main repository, you will:

-1. Go to your forked repository on [GitHub](https://github.com/)
+1. Go to your forked repository on <https://github.com/>
 2. Switch to the correct branch that you have been working on, this is usually the `main` branch, for simplicity
 3. Click the **Contribute** button near the top of the page
 4. Click **Open pull request**

-This will begin the process to merge your changes into the [upstream](https://github.com/cdmoro/bootstrap-vue-3) repository's main branch
+This will begin the process to merge your changes into the upstream repository's main branch

 ## Registering New Components